 The business impact?
 Red Hat faces reputation damage that will haunt sales cycles for years, potential regulatory fines across multiple jurisdictions, and litigation from customers whose infrastructure was compromised.
 Industry analysts estimate total damages (direct costs plus customer impact) could exceed $100 million.

 The Red Hat breach exposes what security experts call the “decrypt to use” vulnerability, and it’s likely undermining your defenses at this very moment.
 Here’s the uncomfortable reality: operational databases are never truly “at rest.”
 They run continuously, processing thousands of queries per second.
 Your encryption-at-rest strategy provides zero protection when data is actively being used, which is essentially always.
+The full explanation of why this happens and why it affects every organization running standard database infrastructure is in The Encryption At Rest Myth.

-Traditional security creates a dangerous cycle:
+Traditional encryption strategies creates a dangerous cycle:

 That decryption window is where sophisticated attackers strike.
 They don’t waste time on encrypted files; they target running systems where encryption has already been removed for operational purposes.
 In Red Hat’s case, authentication tokens and customer infrastructure details existed in repositories either unencrypted or easily accessible when developers and consultants needed them for work.
 Once attackers breached the GitLab instance, they found a treasure trove of credentials in usable form.